 - Always drive defensively.
 Be aware of everything, that way you can act accordingly, if and when necessary.
 Look well ahead and around your truck.
-Be aware of who's in front of you, beside you, and behind you at all times.
+Be aware of who is in front of you, beside you and behind you at all times.
 Be aware of your no-zone.
 Be well-rested, it will keep you at your best.
-The electronic logbook system can provide a system for truck drivers to be well-rested if used correctly by the carrier.
+If used correctly by the carrier, the electronic logbook system can provide a system for truck drivers to drive well-rested.

 - Meet break time requirements.
 You must comply with the mandatory Federal Motor Carrier Safety Administration (FMCSA) break time requirements.
-FMCSA requires you take a 30-minute break if you have been on duty for eight hours, even if you haven't been driving for eight hours.
+FMCSA requires you take a 30-minute break if you have been on duty for eight hours, even if you have not been driving for eight hours.

 Contact Miami's Best Truck Accident Attorney, Sean M. Cleary

-If you've been involved in an accident with a truck, retaining attorney Sean M. Cleary can:
+If you have been involved in an auto accident caused by a truck, retaining car accident attorney Sean M. Cleary can:

 - Get you fair compensation